Covid is war & Vaccine is weapon !

 post lockdown

 Post-Lockdown is the phase where India faced the first wave of COVID-19.
 COVID-19 is discussed using concepts such as race, win, fight, combat, tackle.
 Moreover, even WAR metaphors are used in more authoritative fashion indicating the transition in the meaning of WAR metaphors while discussing COVID-19.
-Metaphors such as duty, strategy, push, tackle, brave, fighter, crusader convey a sense of control.
-These metaphors indeed indicate a more confident and controlled reaction to the pandemic.
+Metaphors such as duty, strategy, push, tackle, brave, fighter, crusader convey a sense of control, a more confident and controlled reaction to the pandemic.

 Second Wave